Monday, March 6, 2023

 Those who have struggled with their mental health usually don’t make assumptions of others’ mental health.
 Suffering teaches an innate empathy useful for the care of others.

-What’s learned is simple fixes
+What’s learned are simple fixes

 don’t resolve complex maladies.